-According to a 2023 Chainalysis report, over $3 billion worth of cryptocurrency was stolen due to compromised wallet keys, with seed phrases often being the point of vulnerability.
-This guide delves into the best practices for protecting seed phrases and avoiding common pitfalls that can lead to devastating losses.
+Cyberattacks are accelerating, and your seed phrase sits at the center of every hacker’s target list.
+According to a Chainalysis report, over $3 billion worth of cryptocurrency was stolen through compromised wallet keys, with seed phrases consistently being the weak point.
+The losses aren’t random.
+They happen because smart, capable people skip the basics.
+This guide walks you through the best practices for protecting your seed phrase and avoiding the costly mistakes that wipe out even experienced crypto holders.

 Table of Contents